mdkent/chef-el-rvm-bootstrap/README.md

 Support
 -------

-Please do not contact Opscode via their ticketing system or irc channels.
+For issues with this bootstrap please contact me via the github Issue tracker or directly at mkent@magoazul.com.

-Please contact me directly via the github Issue tracker or directly at mkent@magoazul.com
+Opscode Inc, their mailing lists, irc channels and issue tracker provide no support for this repository.

 git pull requests welcome :)